FAFSA Exit Counseling

 It Starts With a FAFSA

 Students who want to obtain a loan from the U.S. Department of Education must fill out a Free Application for Federal Student Aid (FAFSA) in order to get the process started.
-When students begin the application process, they’ll be given a Federal Student Aid PIN.
-The U.S. Department of Education reports that this PIN expires after 18 months of disuse, but typically, students who borrow from the Department of Education use the PIN regularly in order to:
+When students begin the application process, they’ll be given a FSA ID.
+Students who borrow from the Department of Education use the FSA ID regularly in order to:

 - Fill out the yearly FAFSA